All vehicles parked on Iona campuses must display a valid Iona University parking permit and park in a legal space.

 Students must pay all outstanding parking fines in order to register for classes, request transcripts, or be eligible to graduate.
 You are required to provide your school ID card and a copy of your vehicle registration (from DMV) in order to obtain your parking permit.

-The following procedures are hereby established for the removal of illegally parked vehicles from the Iona College campus.
-These procedures have been adopted by Iona College to safeguard members of the Iona Community.
+The following procedures are hereby established for the removal of illegally parked vehicles from the Iona University campus.
+These procedures have been adopted by Iona University to safeguard members of the Iona Community.

-These procedures will be applied uniformly to all vehicles on the Iona College campus on a 24-hour basis.
+These procedures will be applied uniformly to all vehicles on the Iona University campus on a 24-hour basis.

-- Vehicles parked on the Iona College Campus in a hazardous location (i.e. fire lane, tow-away zone, yellow-marked curbing, obstructing a driveway, roadway or parking area) will be subject to immediate removal.
+- Vehicles parked on the Iona University Campus in a hazardous location (i.e. fire lane, tow-away zone, yellow-marked curbing, obstructing a driveway, roadway or parking area) will be subject to immediate removal.

 - All inquiries by owners and/or operators of towed vehicles may be made at the Campus Safety Office or Communications Room.
 The owner and/or operator may claim their towed vehicle by paying the established tow and storage charges directly to the contracted tow service.